inscight/inscight/docs/bio/oscar_najera.rst

 Short
 -----
-Oscar Najera is an ndergraduate physics student and gentoo linux user in Ecuador focusing on Solid State physics and developing a simulation for relaxor ferroelectrics.
+Oscar Najera is an undergraduate physics student and gentoo linux user in Ecuador focusing on Solid State physics and developing a simulation for relaxor ferroelectrics.
 He is also an excellent tango dancer.